v64/fiend/README.md

 * Shark for Root: https://play.google.com/store/apps/details?id=lv.n3o.shark
     * Android WireShark for packet sniffing, appears to be abandonware
 * unrevoked: http://unrevoked.com/
-   * For rooting the Droid Incredible I used to do this
+   * For rooting the Droid Incredible I used for this

 I also thank the Android development team for releasing a fine set of access and debugging tools for their platform.